List of companies based in Greater Manchester

 Manchester has the largest office-based work sector in the United Kingdom outside London.
 Many of these office jobs are based in Manchester city centre and Salford Quays.

-Greater Manchester is home to various companies which operate in the United Kingdom or further afield in Europe and around the world.
-The city has a highly diversified economy and is a centre for cultural industries, retail, transport, logistics, financial, legal and manufacturing sectors.
+Greater Manchester is home to a wide range of companies that operate across the United Kingdom and internationally.
+The city has a highly diversified economy and is a centre for cultural industries, retail, transport, logistics, and the financial, legal and manufacturing sectors.

-Many of these companies have a regional base (regional base for Greater Manchester, North West England or Northern England) in Manchester.
-A number of globally trading companies are based in Manchester including PZ Cussons, Co-operative Group, Umbro and Peel Group.
-International companies such as the Kellogg's, Adidas, Siemens have their UK headquarters in Manchester with various warehouse and manufacturing facilities across the Greater Manchester region.
+Many companies maintain a regional base in Manchester—serving Greater Manchester, North West England or Northern England.
+Several globally trading firms are headquartered in the city, including PZ Cussons, the Co-operative Group, Umbro and the Peel Group.
+International companies such as Kellogg's, Adidas and Siemens have their UK headquarters in Manchester, along with various warehouse and manufacturing facilities across the Greater Manchester region.